Category theory for genetics II: genotype, phenotype and haplotype: Using pedigrads in idempotent commutative monoids to model haplotypes

-Example \ref{exa:Relative_definition_families} has showed that it is possible to detect `good' cones for a given data set by looking at the haplotypes generated by these cones.
+Example \ref{exa:Relative_definition_families} has shown that it is possible to detect `good' cones (for a given dataset) by looking at the haplotypes generated by these cones.
 These cones should ideally be gathered within a recombination chromology.
 In section \ref{ssec:recombination_monoids}, we see how one can use such a chromology to give a meaning to the sentence ``up to recombination''.